 NSW construction industry — an expert’s perspective (part 2 of 6)

-Interview with Paul Ratcliff – Waterproofing and diagnostic reporting
+Interview with Paul Ratcliff – Paul Ratcliff Building and Waterproofing Pty Ltd

 Over the coming weeks, I will be releasing a six part article series.
 The articles will document my discussions with building consultants who are in the know when it comes to the current state of the NSW construction industry and the high percentage of properties which are found to contain building defects arising from original building works.

 These experts will give their perspective on the current situation, the failings, the positives and their views as to what can be done to implement change and help builders, developers and consumers alike.

 Presently, in place is the National Construction Code (NCC), implemented with a goal of achieving a ‘nationally consistent, minimum necessary standard of relevant safety (including structural safety and safety from fire), health, amenity and sustainability objectives efficiently’.

 There is apparent work to be done to achieve the goals of the NCC.